The Data Sharing Crisis in Finance

 True ROAS attribution by channel unlocked

-Federated compliance reduces false positives by 60%
+Shared clean-room signals reduce false positives by 60%

 ROI by Use Case Tier